Violence between intimate partners

 Changing attitudes to violence

 In the 1970s the women’s movement identified domestic violence as an important issue.
 Feminists set up women’s refuges and rape crisis centres.
-From 1973 women with dependent children could receive the domestic purposes benefit.
+From 1973 women living alone with dependent children could receive the domestic purposes benefit.
 Women with violent partners could leave and support themselves.
 In 1985 rape within marriage became a criminal offence.

 Law and policing changes